If you prefer audiobooks, listen to the audio version created by Sam Gabriel below!

 ‘Apology accepted.
 It was not, I think, a mistake entirely of your making, and not the first time I’ve been so accused.’

 Harry chewed that over with no little unease.
-‘Riddle said the same thing?’
+‘Tom said the same thing?’

 ‘I told you that you were similar,’ Salazar said.
 ‘It takes a crucible of terrible calibre to forge a person of such strength.
 The greatest wizards and witches are always born from adversity.
 Every single one you name suffered and grew stronger for it.
 Some chose to rise above their pain and fears, others embraced them and chose revenge.
 They all had a drive that made them great.’